 Lifeguards have one major responsibility, which is to make sure swimmers and players at the water park do not drown.
-If a lifeguard fails to act with duty of care, or acts in a way that a reasonable lifeguard would act in the same situation, the lifeguard or the employers of the park may be liable.
+If a lifeguard fails to act with duty of care, or acts in a way that a reasonable lifeguard would not act in the same situation, the lifeguard or the employers of the park may be liable.

 The duty of care for lifeguards usually entails:

 - Sitting or standing at a post that is higher than the level of the water

 - Scanning the entire area that they are responsible for watching

 - The ability to recognize drowning or an emergency

 - Pulling someone out of water

 - Doing CPR if a person is not breathing

 There are no official laws put in place about lifeguard training requirements, but there are certain procedures and standards that are usually expected of a qualified lifeguard.
 These qualifications usually include having a certification in basic training and procedures of lifeguarding, understanding the rules and regulations that guests must abide by, understanding their duties of care at the establishment, understanding of safety and rescue equipment, procedures of rescue, how to identify emergencies, and certification in water rescue, first aid, and CPR.

 When a water park hires a lifeguard for their staff, they usually make sure that they have these understandings and qualifications, know the rules of the park, and are capable of the duty of care that is expected in order to keep guests safe and not have the park be liable.
 Sometimes lifeguarding mistakes can occur either because of a freak accident or because the lifeguard was not acting with duty of care.